bevyengine/bevy-website/content/news/2023-03-04-bevy-0.10/index.md

 **Bevy 0.10** now uses the latest and greatest [`wgpu`](https://github.com/gfx-rs/wgpu) (our choice of low level graphics layer).
 In addition to [a number of nice API improvements and bug fixes](https://github.com/gfx-rs/wgpu/releases/tag/v0.15.0), `wgpu` now uses the DXC shader compiler for DX12, which is faster, less buggy, and allows for new features.

-## Enabled OpenGL Backend By Default
+## Enabled OpenGL Backend by Default

 <div class="release-feature-authors">authors: @wangling12</div>